FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/python_udf_in_hive.md

 At first we add the zipped virtual environment to the distributed cache that will be automatically unpacked for us due to the `ADD ARCHIVE` command.
 Then we upload the Python and helper script.
-To make sure the current version in the cache is actually the latest, so in case changes are made, we can prepend `DELETE` statements before each `ADD`.
+To make sure the current version in the cache is actually the latest, so in case changes are made, we prepended `DELETE` statements before each `ADD`.

 The actual query now calls `TRANSFORM` with the three input column we expect in our Python script.
 After the `USING` statement our helper script is provided